ChrisGunning/Airtable-Notes/template.md

 A summary of the "TEMPLATE" base and its functions.

 ## Changes
+This section highlights the difference between the Smartsheet database and the Airtable database.

 **Equipment Database:**
 The "Rack parts Database" as well as the "Cables Database" has been merged into a sole Equipment database. (ask if I should implement an organizational structure to that database)